Portrait of a Polar Bear at Seal River Lodge

 When the owners of Churchill Wild, Mike and Jeanne Reimer, drew up plans for these lodges, they sought locations that capitalized on all the magic of the Arctic.
 They were well suited for the task: Jeanne’s family owned a hunting and fishing lodge in Manitoba, and she and Mike had both lived many decades in the Canadian Arctic.
 The lodges they built, comfortable, cozy outposts on the shores of the Hudson Bay, invite you into one of the greatest wildernesses on the planet, where polar bears forage, belugas teem by the thousands to calve, and caribou tramp across the tundra on their annual migration.

 Churchill Wild is one of the only adventure companies in the world that prefers to approach the Arctic tundra on foot.
 The experience is intimate and thrilling, and it inspires a deep appreciation for the complexity and the richness of this northern wilderness.
 You'll be one of the lucky few to observe these powerful creatures from ground level, learning from your guide how to watch safely and pick up cues from the bears' body language.

 Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
 At Churchill Wild, National Geographic guests are treated to an exclusive excursion.
 In the summer and early fall, go foraging for seasonal berries with the lodge chefs and then join them in the kitchen to cook up a delectable dessert.
-For late fall visits, go on a behind-the-scenes tour of the lodge and its operations with Churchill Wild owner Mike Reimer or the lodge manager, and learn about the innovative sustainability practices that keep these properties operating autonomously.
+For late fall visits, go on a behind-the-scenes tour of the lodge and its operations with Churchill Wild the lodge manager, and learn about the innovative sustainability practices that keep these properties operating autonomously.